luxonis/depthai-hardware/BW1097_DepthAI_Compute_Module/README.md

 # Getting started
 The BW1097 accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack.
 Raspberry PI USB boot can be accessed by setting a header jumper, which allows initial flash of eMMC on CM3/CM3+.
 Alternatively the microSD slot can be used with a bootable system image.
 The Raspberry PI JTAG header is not populated by default, but can be added, allowing JTAG access.

-The reset button resets the Luxonis DepthAI SoM only.
+The reset button resets the Luxonis OAK SoM only.
 To reset the CM3/CM3+, ground the `RUN` header via to the `GND` header via.

 The PWR LED indicates "power good" for the BW1097 on-board PMIC.
 The ACT LED indicates activity on the CM3/CM3+ device.
 Other indicator LEDs exist for the two USB2.0 Type A ports and for the 10/100 Ethernet port.